Craig Morgan: Charitable efforts

 Morgan frequently performs at military bases both in the U.S. and abroad and on USO tours.
 He was awarded the 2006 USO Merit Award for his tireless support of US soldiers and their families.
 Having served in the military, Morgan told American Songwriter Magazine, "Because I have been there, I can appreciate that and have the ability to communicate with them a little differently."
-Morgan has been active in raising money for the Special Operations Warrior Foundation.
+Morgan has been active in raising money for and awareness of Veteran Services Organizations (VSOs), including Special Operations Warrior Foundation. and Operation Finally Home [www.operationfinallyhome.org].
 Morgan has an annual two-day charity (Craig Morgan Charity Fund) for Billy's Place.
 The most recent, and fifth one, was held in Dickson, Tennessee, on August 6–7, 2011.
 The event raised more than $95,000.
 Morgan came up with the idea for Billy's Place while serving as an assistant Dickson County sheriff's deputy from 1995 to 1996.
 Through the Craig Morgan Charity Fund, Morgan plans to provide lasting funding to the home.